paulrobertlloyd/barebones/README.md

 ## Notes

-Adding ?debug=true to the end of URL will show a 16px baseline grid and 12-column grid.
+Adding ?debug=true to the end of URL will show a 8px baseline grid.
 If you like that sort of thing.

 ## Licence